b-atif/Sum1/README.md

 <img width="511" alt="image" src="https://github.com/user-attachments/assets/43637374-5cc0-4a02-ae32-157c9222ff71" />

 Here, we define a function that is reusable and runs the tasks specific to what it has been defined by.
-The num_1 variable is the firt number in the equation and the answer variable is what the equation is equivalent to that can be used to find out the 'X' variable.
+The num_1 variable is the first number in the equation and the answer variable is what the equation is equivalent to that can be used to find out the 'X' variable.
 The X will always be the 'answer' divided by num_1.

 <img width="437" alt="image" src="https://github.com/user-attachments/assets/3a014c9d-fe30-42e4-9470-8f38d54fe3af" />